nitinkaveriappa/Sense-Captcha/README.md

 **Server-Side**

 When your users submit the form where you integrated Sense-Captcha, you'll get as part of the payload a string with the name "Sense-result".
-In order to check whether Sense-Captcha has verified that user, send a POST request with these parameters:
+In order to check whether Sense-Captcha has verified that user, send a request with these parameters:

 URL: https://nitinkaveriappa.pro/SenseCaptcha/result/$sense-result$

-POST Parameter | Description
+Parameter | Description
 ----|---------
 $sense-result$ |	Required.
 The user response token provided by Sense-Captcha, verifying the user on your site.